Decathlon/vitamin-compose/text-inputs/README.md

-`singleLine: Boolean = false` | True if the text input doesn't extend their height, otherwise, false `maxLines: Int = Int.MAX_VALUE` | The number of maximum lines the text input can have if the `singleLine` is set to `true` `isEnabled: Boolean = true` | True if you can type in the text input, otherwise false `onValueChange: (String) -> Unit` | The callback to be called when the user type a new character
+`singleLine: Boolean = false` | True if the text input doesn't extend their height, otherwise, false `maxLines: Int = Int.MAX_VALUE` | The number of maximum lines the text input can have if the `singleLine` is set to `true` `isEnabled: Boolean = true` | True if you can type in the text input, otherwise false `readOnly: Boolean = false` | True if you don't want open the keyboard when the user click on the text field `onValueChange: (String) -> Unit` | The callback to be called when the user type a new character

 ### Filled